 first-year male, old hen

-The head and neck of the gobbler (male) have several features which are lacking in the female.
-The male has a fleshy growth (wattle) which hangs from the under side of the throat or chin.
+The gobbler (male) has a fleshy growth (wattle) which hangs from the under side of the throat or chin.
 Males also exhibit fatty growths (caruncles) located on the side and back of the neck and on the lower throat.
 A fleshy projection above the bill of males (snood, or dew bill) will also distinguish males from females.
-Another primary difference between males and females is the presence of a pronounced “beard” on the lower neck of the male.
-This beard consists of a group of coarse feathers resembling a bristly, black rope and may be up to 25 centimetres (10 inches) long.
+Males also have a pronounced “beard” on the lower neck up to 25 centimetres (10 inches) long.
 The beard is usually absent or very small in females.

 |Common Characteristics to Differentiate Males and Females

 ||Bright turquoise blue, bright red, bright blue, sometimes grayish white

 ||Tom - Black tip

 |It is unlawful to hunt any wildlife or discharge a firearm between one-half hour after sunset and one-half hour before sunrise.

 |May 05, 2014